dainst/idai-field/README.md

 without risking of committing actual real configurations to the repo.
 This is achieved by gitignoring the files ending on .json.

-This is important
-of course for security reasons, but here it is also necessary because the .template configurations are the ones proven to work for the e2e tests.
+Asides from beeing considered a good practice, here it is also necessary because the .template configurations are the ones proven to work for the e2e tests.

 **Note** that if the e2e tests do pass, provide the .template configuratons and test again.